DataDog/documentation/content/en/integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose.md

  - For source, select “Direct PUT or other sources”
 - For destination:
   - Select Third-party service provider: `Datadog`.
-  - Select your Datadog site under metrics: `Datadog US` or `Datadog EU`
+  - Select the metrics endpoint URL corresponding to your Datadog site: `Datadog metrics - US` or `Datadog metrics - EU`
   - For access key, enter your [Datadog API key][1].
    - For retry duration, enter `60 seconds`.
    - For S3 backup, select `Failed data only` and choose the desired S3 bucket for backup.